 The French Valley Hike & Puma Sighting

 The first big hike we did was the French Valley, the middle of the “W” Trek.
 It is a challenging hike where you hike between the Paine Grande Peak with its hanging glaciers on one side and the Cuernos rock features on the other side of the valley.
 This hike takes you right into the heart of the Paine Massif that you see from the lodge.

 On the boat ride back to the lodge someone spotted a puma on a hill sloping toward the shore of the lake.

 We had lunch in the valley and enjoyed the views and our time there before hiking back to the boat, where they had cold drinks and beers waiting for us.
 On the boat ride back to the lodge someone spotted a puma on a hill sloping toward the shore of the lake.
 I wanted to see a puma badly on this trip but also knew it wasn’t easy to find them so I was surprised to see one early on in the trip.
-It was a special day for sure, and finishing the day at Explora Patagonia with a nice dinner and wine was the best!
+It was a special day for sure, and finishing the day at Explora Torres del Paine Lodge with a nice dinner and wine was the best!

 Aonikenk Hike, Quincho & Horseback Riding

 The Aonikenk hike is a great area to see herds of guanacos, which are more numerous in the eastern side of the park.
 The hike itself takes you through the high plains where you can see a lot of guanacos en route to a short elevation gain to see some ancient cave paintings.
 You can get pretty close to the guanacos and they were in great numbers with some babies as well.